NTNU - Learning Teaching Training activities

-The course builds on research and practice within Academic / Scientific Research Writing, but has an innovative theoretical perspective based in Cognitive Linguistics.
-The teaching is student-centered and focused around each student’s research in the form of a short pitch.
+The course builds on research and practice within Science Communication, but has an innovative theoretical perspective based in Cognitive Linguistics.
+The teaching is centered around the communication of each student’s research in the form of a short pitch.

-To succeed with this course, it is very important that you have something specific you want to develop into a scientific research paper.
+To succeed with this course, it is very important that you have something specific you want to communicate.
 In other words, it is very important that you have some research already completed.
 If you are still at the research design stage, this course is not suitable for you at this point.

 The course aims for the following learning outcomes: